 However, there are loan providers who don't charge early repayment penalties.
 If you think you might be able to pay off your loan early, it makes sense to go for one of these.

-Go further: how to cancel a loan – we explain what to look out for if you want to cancel a loan early.
+Find out more: how to cancel a loan – we explain what to look out for if you want to cancel a loan early

 What is a secured loan?